31 genera

 Origin: Introduced from Europe

-Distribution: Along the coast in Washington; British Columbia south to Baja California.
+Distribution: Occurring west of the Cascades crest along the coastal areas in Washington; British Columbia to Baja California.

 Habitat: Along the sea shore, often in salt marshes and rock crevices in the splash zone.